SAP-samples/teched2023-AD267/exercises/rap/README.md

 In order to participate in this hands-on session, you MUST have installed the latest version of Eclipse and the latest version of the ABAP Development Tools (ADT) in Eclipse.
-Please check the following two short documents how to do this if you have not already done it:
+Please check the following two short documents on how to do this if you have not already done it:
 - [Install the ABAP Development Tools (ADT)](https://developers.sap.com/tutorials/abap-install-adt.html)
 - [Adapt the Web Browser settings in your ADT installation](https://github.com/SAP-samples/abap-platform-rap-workshops/blob/main/requirements_rap_workshops.md#4-adapt-the-web-browser-settings-in-your-adt-installation)

-You also need a user on an SAP S/4HANA Cloud ABAP Environment system or on a SAP S/4HANA on prem or private cloud system.
-The on premise system must have a relase equal or higher SAP S/4HANA 2022.
+You also need a user on an SAP S/4HANA Cloud ABAP Environment system or on an SAP S/4HANA on-prem or private cloud system.
+The on-premise system must have a release equal to or higher SAP S/4HANA 2022.

-> **Note for participants of SAP events:** You will recieve logon information from the SAP team during the event.
+> **Note for participants of SAP events:** You will receive log on information from the SAP team during the event.
 >
 > | [How to log on to a SAP S/4HANA 2022 preconfigured appliance system](exercises/ex99/README.md) |